JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-01-February-2024-Goals.md

 ### February 4
 - Watched videos on Zymo Ribofree library prep and Pico Seq library prep
-- Modifying collapsed file for mirdeep2
+- Modified collapsed file for mirdeep2
 - Started running mapping and mirdeep2 for all R1 concatenated/collapsed reads
 - Edits for astrangia review manuscript